Why You Should Practice Yoga During Pregnancy

 It is well-known that yoga can make its devotees stronger - not only physically, but mentally, emotionally, and spiritually as well.
 Women who practice yoga during pregnancy can learn how to improve their comfort throughout each stage and glean tools to ensure a positive birth experience.
 Many women have met some of their closest friends while bonding on the yoga mat during pregnancy.
 But in an age of social isolation, when expecting moms can’t physically attend a class in a yoga studio or have their full support team in the delivery room, how can yoga help make pregnancy and labor easier?

 Randi Coen Gilbert has figured out the answer after two decades of teaching yoga to women.
 Randi credits a full yoga practice with saving her mental health as a new mom and giving her skills to be a better parent.
 Since having her second baby over 20 years ago, she began a lifelong career of compassionate care for women and children through yoga instruction, birth doula support, and child advocacy.
-Dedicated to giving moms the best start possible, Randi has become the Philadelphia Main Line’s guru for prenatal and postnatal yoga classes and founded Yoga Mamas, which offers wellness weekends for moms and moms-to-be and a pre/postnatal yoga teacher training program (both of which offer a session starting 9/18).
+Dedicated to giving moms the best start possible, Randi has become the Philadelphia Main Line’s guru for prenatal and postnatal yoga classes and founded Yoga Mamas, which offers wellness weekends for moms and moms-to-be and a pre/postnatal yoga teacher training program.

 Ten Benefits of Yoga During Every Stage of Pregnancy: